 Preliminary interns take part in the same curriculum and develop a solid base of internal medicine knowledge before entering their chosen specialty.
 Residents completing their preliminary internship pursue such fields as anesthesiology, dermatology, emergency medicine, neurology, ophthalmology, physical medicine and rehabilitation and radiology.
 Inpatient experience is predominantly scheduled on the general medicine and subspecialty wards at LLUMC and VAMC.
 Ambulatory experience is provided through ambulatory and elective rotations.

-The second year is designed to provide experience in the supervision of interns and medical students and broader clinical experiences in primary and consultative medicine.
-They spend time on MICU, CCU, and 3 months of general medicine wards and the remainder consists of an elective, subspecialty and ambulatory rotations.
+The second year is designed to provide experience in the supervision of interns and medical students within broader clinical experiences in primary and consultative medicine.
+They spend time on MICU, CCU, and 3 months of general medicine wards.
+The remainder consists of an elective, subspecialty and ambulatory rotations.

 The third year of training is designed to provide mastery of the academic and clinical skills necessary to become a board certified internist.
 Clinical experiences emphasize ambulatory training.
 Generally, residents rotate through the medicine wards at RCRMC and have approximately 2 months of critical care and 2 months ambulatory medicine in addition to an elective, emergency medicine, and exposure to the subspecialty rotations.